 See web archive.

-- A section of a double-byte character set (DBCS) where the first byte of the DBCS codes belonging to that section are the same value.
-According to IBM standards for DBCS codes, there are 190 wards, and each ward has up to 190 points on which DBCS characters can be assigned.
+- A section of a double-byte character set (DBCS) where the first byte of each DBCS code point belonging to that section is the same value.
 See also point.

 - See section.

 Software that manages the flow of data between one or more data sources and one or more target warehouses.
 Warehouse agents use Open Database Connectivity (ODBC) drivers or the DB2 command line interface (CLI) to communicate with different databases.